dgoldstein1/projectEuler/readme.md

 ### Project Euler Problems

 website : https://projecteuler.net.
-Going to try for 25 for starters, all written in C.
+Going to try for 25 for starters.

 ### Dependencies